 Zodiac also told the readers he “was swamped by the rain”.

 In the previous letter to Melvin Belli he had said: “I am drownding (sic)”.
-Did he mean he lived in a not very dry place?
+Did he mean he lives in a not very dry place?

-On page 2, the killer had drawn a diagram of a bomb he was threatening to detonate, describing how it would work.
+On second page, the killer had drawn a diagram of a bomb he was threatening to detonate, describing how it would work.

 The first block of the cipher consists of an ancient Greek word in capital letters depicted in the book “The Alphabet” by Frederic W. Goudy, ANETHEKE, erected (or dedicated), recognizable by the particular shape of the Theta, similar to a solar cross.
 It is an inscription from a temple of Poseidon located at Cape Taenarum, in Laconia, Greece (this find was first published by zodiackiller.com).

 Zodiac made three changes to the original inscription.
 He transposed N and E, inserted a solar cross in place of the Theta, replaced the second and third E with a circled 8.